 3. Crawlable and Accessible URLs

-It’s critical that you design your site so that Googlebot’s spiders can access your web site and understand everything on it, from navigation, to text and keywords, to videos and anything else you want Google to index.
+It’s critical that you design your site so that Googlebot’s (and other leading search engine’s)spiders can access your web site and understand everything on it, from navigation, to text and keywords, to videos and anything else you want Google to index.
 This step is another critical piece of the puzzle.
 Without it, none of your other optimizations are going to matter.

 4. Content Best Practices for SEO

 Although the basics of content marketing haven’t changed much in the last year, we have to include a section on Content when talking about current SEO best practices.
 Here are a few key strategies we recommend.

 - Leverage video content.

 - Update old blog posts with current information.